deepsweet/start/README.md

 #### `params`

 First function call made by user.
-It can be options object, multiple arguments or whatever your task needs to be configured.
+It can be options object, multiple arguments or whatever your task needs to be configured and initialized.

 #### `input`